 Philosophy

 To enable the State to be competitive in the employment market and to be able to attract and retain a competent work force, it may be necessary to allow agencies the discretionary authority to defray an employee’s moving expenses.
 Relocation is becoming increasingly common.
-Policies that help ease the employee's financial, personal and psychological problems of moving family and personal property are both a business necessity and a morale booster.
+Policies that help ease the employee's financial, personal and psychological problems of moving family and personal property are a business necessity.

 The State Board of Examiners establishes this policy to provide equitable procedures for employees of the State and to improve the economy for the citizens and taxpayers of Idaho.

-The State may provide reimbursement for the sum of actual, allowed moving expenditures with “adequate accounting.”
+The State may provide reimbursement to the employee for the sum of actual, allowed moving expenditures with “adequate accounting.”
 The reimbursement may be up to the maximum individual reimbursement rates or the maximum aggregate moving expense reimbursements limit as prescribed in this policy.
 Each agency may adopt a more restrictive moving policy.
 All moving expense reimbursements shall comply with the terms and conditions of Section 67-5337, Idaho Code, and the State Moving Policy and Procedures as prescribed herein and any applicable agency or institutional moving policy.
 An employee, who does not follow these policies and personally negotiates a move, shall be liable for all moving expenses.

-Employees, both current and prospective, are cautioned that the federal Omnibus Budget Reconciliation Act of 1993 made some types of employer reimbursed moving expenses excludable from income under Section 132 of the Internal Revenue Code (IRS).
-IRS classified these types as "qualified” moving expenses.
-Other types of reimbursable moving expenses that are not included under Section 132 are considered by IRS to be "nonqualified" moving expenses and therefore subject to employment taxes if reimbursed to the employee.
-In addition, for reimbursements to qualify for exclusion from income the moving expenses must meet IRS time and distance tests.
-These tests along with examples of the qualified and nonqualified moving expenses are provided in Appendices A-C of this policy.
-Employees are encouraged to consult with a personal tax professional for advice on the tax implications of any moving reimbursements.
+Current and prospective employees are cautioned that the federal Tax Cuts and Jobs Act of 2017 made all moving expenses taxable, and all allowable reimbursements made by the State will have tax consequences for the employee.
+As such, all related withholdings shall be applied to the total reimbursable amount pursuant to federal and state laws, such as income tax, social security tax and retirement.
+Employees are encouraged to consult with a personal tax professional for advice on the tax implications of any moving reimbursements under this policy.

 Eligibility and Authorization